 Sexual Orientation, Gender Identity and the Law

 This writing seminar will explore the intersections between American law and issues of sexual orientation and gender identity.
 The course will begin by encouraging students to think about what is meant by the terms “sexual orientation” and “gender identity,” and how those identities relate to other legally-protected statuses.
 The remainder of the course will survey a range of substantive areas of American law in which issues of sexual orientation and gender identity arise.
 Students will be encouraged to reflect upon the theoretical underpinnings of sexual orientation and gender identity law, and also to creatively imagine how real-life clients presenting these issues might be served in different areas of practice.

-The Lavender Law conference was held in Philadelphia last year so no travel expenses were required.
-In addition, our Assistant Dean for Career Services was a presenter at the conference.
+The Lavender Law Conference was held in Philadelphia within the last three years and no travel was required.
+Our Assistant Dean for Career Services was a presenter at the conference.

 Although it is not required at least every three years, faculty, staff and administrators are required to complete anti-sexual harassment training that explicitly covers same-sex harassment and harassment of transgender/nonbinary people.